sapegin/washingcode-book/manuscript/book.md

 ### Avoid mutation of function arguments

-Objects or arrays, passed to a function, can be mutated inside the function, and this affects the original object:
+Objects or arrays that are passed to a function can be mutated inside that function, and this affects the original object:

 ```js
 const mutate = object => {